Identify areas at risk from vibration-induced failures

-Failures in pipework can arise as a consequence of vibration induced fatigue.
-Consequences of pipework failure can be fatal.
+Failures in pipework can arise as a consequence of vibration-induced fatigue and the consequences can be fatal.
 In some situations a detailed investigation and assessment is required to determine why a piping failure has occurred and what can be done to reduce the likelihood of a problem re-occurring.

-As part of this commitment Bureau Veritas has worked closely with the oil and gas industry and the regulatory authorities to develop a risk assessment methodology to identify areas at risk from vibration induced failures: the Process Screening Integrity (PSI) technique.
+We have worked closely with the oil and gas industry and the regulatory authorities to develop a risk assessment methodology to identify areas at risk from vibration-induced failures: the Process Screening Integrity (PSI) technique.

 The PSI predictive technique is suitable for both new facilities (even at FEED stages) as well as those already in production.
 For new facilities, PSI can identify pipework at risk from vibration fatigue in the design phase, so appropriate modifications can be made before the facility is put in operation.
 For operational facilities, the results of a formal study, supported by field measurements, can show the way to reduce or eliminate the potential failures due to fatigue.
 The PSI screening method is also a good starting point to identify high risk areas and where to focus subsequent measurement campaigns and mitigation programs.

-• Collected vibration data are compared against accepted criteria and ranked accordingly to the likelihood of failure (i.e. Concern and Danger) as per the EI Guidelines.
-Where problems are encountered, further investigation is carried out.
+Comparing vibration data against accepted criteria and ranking it by the likelihood of failure in line with the Energy Institute Guidelines.
+Where problems are encountered, further investigation is carried out

-• PSI pre-screening technique: a desk based assessment useful for both existing and FEED stage plants to identify vibration mechanisms not identifiable via the traditional measurement campaigns, such as Acoustic Induced Vibration (AIV), Flow Induced Vibration (FIV) and Flow Induced Pulsation (FLIP).
-It is useful to combine this pre-screening technique with future on site surveys to help cut down site time and identify potential vibration root causes.
+PSI pre-screening technique: a desk based assessment useful for both existing and FEED stage plants to identify vibration mechanisms not identifiable via the traditional measurement campaigns, such as Acoustic Induced Vibration (AIV), Flow Induced Vibration (FIV) and Flow Induced Pulsation (FLIP)